 Serious skin reactions (eg, erythema multiforme, Stevens-Johnson syndrome) can occur during treatment with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red irritated eyes, red skin lesions, often with a purple center, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness while you are using this medicine.

 Do not suddenly stop taking this medicine without checking first with your doctor.
 If you have been instructed to stop taking duloxetine, ask your doctor how to slowly decrease the dose.
-This will decrease your chance of having withdrawal symptoms such as dizziness, nausea, headaches, vomiting, increased sweating, irritability, nightmares, or prickling or tingling feelings.
+This will decrease your chance of having withdrawal symptoms such as dizziness, nausea, headaches, vomiting, increased sweating, irritability, nightmares, trouble with sleeping, or prickling or tingling feelings.

 This medicine may affect blood sugar levels.
 If you are diabetic and notice a change in the results of your blood or urine sugar tests, check with your doctor.

 This medicine may cause blurred vision, dizziness, drowsiness, trouble with thinking, or trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to see clearly.
 You may also feel lightheaded or you may fall or faint when getting up suddenly from a lying or sitting position, so get up slowly.
-If these symptoms are bothering you or keeping you from doing your daily activities, tell your doctor right away.
+If these symptoms are bothering you or keeping you from doing your daily activities, tell your doctor right away..